futoin/specs/draft/ftn6_iface_executor_concept.md

 1. Each FutoIn interfaces is represented as simple native interface type with only abstract methods for each FutoIn interface function
-2. Each abstract method must return no value and take exactly one Request Info object as argument for blocking implementation.
+2. Each abstract method should return no value and take exactly one Request Info object as argument for blocking implementation.
 Or AsyncSteps and RequestInfo objects as arguments for asynchronous implementation.